California Institution for Women

-California Institution for Women (CIW) is a women's state prison located in the city of Chino, San Bernardino County, California, east of Los Angeles, although the mailing address states "Corona," which is in Riverside County, California.
+California Institution for Women (CIW) is an American women's state prison located in the city of Chino, San Bernardino County, California, east of Los Angeles, although the mailing address states "Corona", which is in Riverside County, California.

 Facilities

 Although the official California Department of Corrections and Rehabilitation documents give a "Corona, California" mailing address for CIW in Riverside County, the prison has been physically located in the city of Chino since 2003 following an annexation of land in previously-unincorporated San Bernardino County.

 CIW has 120 acre.
 Its facilities include Level I ("Open dormitories without a secure perimeter") housing, Level II ("Open dormitories with secure perimeter fences and armed coverage") housing, and Level III ("Individual cells, fenced perimeters and armed coverage") housing.
 In addition, a Reception Center "provides short term housing to process, classify and evaluate incoming inmates."

 As of Fiscal Year 2008/2009, CIW had 977 staff and an annual budget of $75 million Institutional and $2.6 million Education.
 As of October 31, 2013, it had a design capacity of 1,398 but a total institution population of 2,155, for an occupancy rate of 154.1 percent.

-As of April 30, 2020, CIW was incarcerating people at 111.1% of its design capacity, with 2,640 occupants.
+As of April 30, 2020, CIW was incarcerating people at 111.1% of its design capacity, with 1,553 occupants.

 CIW is located east of Downtown Los Angeles, and it takes about one hour to travel to the prison from Downtown LA.